 |Executives (men and women)||Competitors aged over 46|

-FUJI BJJ provides fair competition for all youth competitors by carefully evaluating aspects like as age, weight, and rank.
-They pay a specific focus on children’s safety, thus they take the bracketing procedure very seriously for them.
+FUJI BJJ provides fair competition for all youth competitors by carefully evaluating aspects like age, weight, and rank.
+They focus on children’s safety.
+Thus, they take the bracketing procedure very seriously.

 Here are the different FUJI Jiu Jitsu tournament categories for children: